 On the other hand, memory care communities provide an environment that is ideally suited to the safety concerns and needs of seniors suffering from memory and judgment issues.

-Assisted living facilities don’t offer these extra measures, which can make such facilities unsafe for someone with dementia.
-Dementia will change the five senses of the patient other than his/her cognition and memory.
+Assisted living facilities don’t offer these extra measures, making such facilities unsafe for someone with dementia.
+Dementia will change the patient’s five senses other than his/her cognition and memory.

-That is why memory care facilities feature safety measures such as door alarms, one-touch sinks, motion-sensor lights, and more to guarantee the safety of its residents.
+That is why memory care facilities feature safety measures such as door alarms, one-touch sinks, motion-sensor lights, and more to guarantee the safety of their residents.

 Assisted Living vs. Nursing Home Care

 The main difference between a nursing home and an assisted living facility is a nursing home provides medical and personal care in a clinical setting while an assisted living facility offers personal care in a social or home-like setting.

 Nursing homes offer medical care under the supervision of a trained physician or nurse, which isn’t offered in an assisted living facility.
 The decision to move your loved one from an assisted living facility to a nursing home is a very individual and personal one.

 If your loved one has experienced a marked loss of independence, he or she may be considered for this transition.
 In fact, many factors affect the choice to transition to a nursing home from an assisted living facility, including emotional readiness, cost, proximity, services, and more.

 Here are some of the most common signs that your loved one is ready to be moved to a nursing home from an assisted living facility: